kazurayam/OpenChromeOnBehalfOfKatalonStudio/README.md

-Open Chrome browser and let Katalon Studio to use it
+Open Chrome browser and let Katalon Studio use it
 ====================================================

 # What is this?